Almogavars: Late period

-The Aragonese Almogavars also distinguished themselves in the war against Castile (1296–1304), where they participated in considerable numbers, but in the 14th century their numbers dropped drastically because of the end of major wars of expansion and because a large number of them went to take part in the expedition of Peter the Great to Sicily, from which many never returned but instead continued fighting in Italy, having enrolled in Guelph armies or in the Catalan Company.
+The Aragonese Almogavars also distinguished themselves in the war against Castile (1296–1304), where they participated in considerable numbers, but in the 14th century their numbers dropped drastically due to the end of major wars of expansion and because a large number of them went to take part in the expedition of Peter the Great to Sicily, from which many never returned but instead continued fighting in Italy, having enrolled in Guelph armies or in the Catalan Company.

-The vacuum left never refilled, but yet were so remarkable in the crusade against Almeria (1309), in the campaigns of Granada (1330–1334), against the king of Mallorca (1343–1344), in expeditions to Sardinia (1353, 1354 and 1367), and yet again against Castile (1356–1369), but in the latter they no longer made up the bulk of the infantry but rather were special units for dangerous and explorers' raids.
+The vacuum was never refilled, but they were yet remarkable in the crusade against Almeria (1309), in the campaigns of Granada (1330–1334), against the king of Mallorca (1343–1344), in expeditions to Sardinia (1353, 1354 and 1367), and again against Castile (1356–1369), but in the latter they no longer made up the bulk of the infantry but rather were special units for dangerous and explorers' raids.
 In 1384–1385 some small groups of 30 to 100 Almogavars participated in the war against the Earl of Ampurias.
 Shortly after, they defended the Principality of Catalonia against the invasion attempt of the Armagnac count in 1390, and the next attempt of the Foix count from 1396 up to 1397.
 In the 15th century, there were still groups of Almogavars in the Italian wars of Alfonso the Magnanimous.

 Presence in the Crown of Castile

 The presence of Almogavars in Castile, despite being somewhat unknown, is well documented.
-They had as important a role in the conquest of Andalucia as at the border of Granada.
-In addition to the aforementioned role in the groups of Alfonso X, they are also mentioned in ballad 374 of said author.
+They had an important a role in the conquest of Andalucia just as at the border of Granada.
+In addition to the aforementioned role in the groups of Alfonso X, they are also mentioned in ballad 374 of the said author.
 There, it is told how a group of Almogavars achieved nothing in their brawls until they decided to hold a vigil in the chapel of Alcazar, after which they came out on horseback and won victory with good booty, offering the Virgin a cloth of purple and gold.